 Minimum Eligibility Criteria

-The University welcomes applications from students who have successfully completed up to Grade 12 schooling with minimum of 45% score.
-The more specific criteria follow:
+The University welcomes applications from students who have successfully completed up to Grade 12 schooling.
+The more specific criteria follows:

 - Any other equivalent grade 12 degree approved by the Ministry of Education.